-4.7 Pulp and paper (NFR sector 2.H.1)
+4.7 Pulp and Paper (NFR sector 2.H.1)

-Reported Emissions: NMVOC, TSP, PM10, PM{2.5}, BC
+Reported Emissions: NMVOC, TSP, PM10, PM2.5, BC, NOx, CO, SOx

-Process emissions of NMVOC, TSP, PM{10} and $PM{2.5}$ and BC from Paper and Pulp Industry are reported using Tier 2 method.
-NO_x , CO, SO_x emissions are reported in sector 1A2, based on the general recommendation of the Guidebook.
+Process emissions of NMVOC, TSP, $PM{10}$ and $PM{2.5}$ and BC from Paper and Pulp Industry are reported using Tier 2 method.
+During its 2023 review for category 2H1 the TERT noted that there is a lack of transparency about whether emission estimates of $NO_x$ , CO and $SO_x$ are included elsewhere or not estimated.
+During the investigation $NO_x$ and CO emission values were found from the year 2005 in the LAIR system reported by the company producing mainly hygienic papers. $SO_x$ values are reported only for 2005 and 2006, after that it is not applicable based on the environmental use permission of the company.